malexsmith/3700_Assignment_1_dispersal/README.md

 rooted_ml_tree <- midpoint.root(phy_ml)

+# Plot the newly rooted phylogeny - can you see the two species? (hint - they are monophyletic)

 plot(rooted_ml_tree)

 # This block makes an Neighbour-Joining tree called 'rooted_tree' based on the pairwise distances between each DNA sequence (in this case, it's Kimura's 2 Parameter distance).